Apricot Pie -easy, fresh summer dessert

 For the filling

-For the sugar, taste your apricots.
-If they are very ripe, you may need no sugar, if they are hard, you may need more.
+Taste your apricots.
+If they are very ripe, you may need no sugar; if they are hard and tart, you may need more.

 How to make it